 10.38.9.2.3.3 MIMO phase

 The MIMO phase enables the training of transmit and receive sectors and DMG antennas to determine best combinations of transmit and receive sectors and DMG antennas for SU-MIMO operation.
 The initiator shall start the MIMO phase an MBIFS following the end of the SISO phase.
-The MIMO phase is shown in Figure 45 and consists of four subphases: an SU-MIMO setup subphase, an initiator SU-MIMO training (SMT) subphase, a responder SMT subphase, and an SU-MIMO feedback subphase.
+The MIMO phase is shown in Figure 45 and consists of four subphases: an SU-MIMO BF setup subphase, an initiator SU-MIMO BF training (SMBT) subphase, a responder SMBT subphase, and an SU-MIMO BF feedback subphase.
 Each subphase shall be separated by an MBIFS.